NREL/reV/examples/aws_pcluster/README.rst

 Notes on Running reV in the AWS Parallel Cluster
 ------------------------------------------------

 #.
-If you use the NREL developer API key for HSDS and don't configure a custom HSDS Service you will almost certainly see 503 errors from too many requests being processed.
+If you use the NLR developer API key for HSDS and don't configure a custom HSDS Service you will almost certainly see 503 errors from too many requests being processed.
 See the instructions below to configure an HSDS Service.
 #.
 AWS EC2 instances usually have twice as many vCPUs as physical CPUs due to a default of two threads per physical CPU (at least for the c5 instances) (see ``disable_hyperthreading = false``).
 The pcluster framework treats each thread as a "node" that can accept one reV job.
 For this reason, it is recommended that you scale the ``"nodes"`` entry in the reV generation config file but keep ``"max_workers": 1``.
 For example, if you use two ``c5.2xlarge`` instances in your compute fleet, this is a total of 16 vCPUs, each of which can be thought of as a HPC "node" that can run one process at a time.
 #.
 If you setup an HSDS local server but the parallel cluster ends up sending too many requests (some nodes but not all will see 503 errors), you can try upping the ``max_task_count`` in the ``~/hsds/admin/config/override.yml`` file.
 #.
 If your HSDS local server nodes run out of memory (monitor with ``docker stats``), you can try upping the ``dn_ram`` or ``sn_ram`` options in the ``~/hsds/admin/config/override.yml`` file.